Jonathan Wilker: Education

-Research
+Research & Career

+Wilker's current research focus includes biomaterials, underwater adhesives, sustainability, polymer synthesis, biomimetic materials, marine biology, bioinorganic materials, sealants, coatings, hydrogels, and material characterization.
 His research group is working to understand how animals adhere to surfaces in the wet marine environment.
 Much of this work has been with mussels and oysters.
 Key findings include observations indicating that mussels use iron to cure their protein-based adhesive.
 Oysters have been shown to produce a cement with chemistry quite different from that of mussels.

 Another aspect of Wilker’s research program is in biomimicry.
 He is using information learned from marine biology to make new adhesive materials.
 Of note is development of a polymer adhesive that can bond more strongly than commercial Super Glue.
 Their laboratory has also made what may be the strongest known adhesive for bonding underwater.

 Wilker is also working in applications development, in particular using biomimetic materials to develop new adhesives for general use as well as, specifically, for surgeries.
 One challenge in replacing biomedical sutures and screws is obtaining adhesives that can set in the wet environment of the body.
-Another aspect of applications development is making coatings to prevent shellfish adhesion on ship hulls, to decrease drag and fuel consumption.

 Wilker has won numerous awards for his research including the PopTech Science Fellowship (2013), the Alfred P. Sloan Foundation Research Fellowship (2002), the Beckman Young Investigators Award (2001), and the National Science Foundation Faculty Early Career Development (CAREER) Award (2001).
 Wilker has spoken about his research at PopTech (2013) and TEDx Purdue (2018).

+In 2019, Wilker and his team launched the company Mussel Polymers Inc, where he acts as Lead Scientist.
+Mussel Polymers is focused on developing adhesives in the form of poly(catechol-styrene) (PCS), which Wilker and his research team invented at Purdue University.

+In 2024, Wilker was noted as an important scientist in sustainability and climate change in the Grist 50 list.